Chapter 16 BWV 8 Liebster Gott, wenn werd ich sterben?

 The fifteenth cantata of the cycle for the sixteenth Sunday after Trinity.

 It has often been said that although Shakespeare reveals much of the human condition and its range of emotions, he discloses, at least in the plays, very little of his own personality and attitudes.
-He can delve into the whole gamut of human endeavour and behavior without allowing us into his personal world.
+He can delve into the whole gamut of human endeavour and behaviour without allowing us into his personal world.

 The same may be said of the cantatas of Johann Sebastian Bach.
 Certainly, important themes and values keep returning, but then the nature and topics of Lutheran services throughout the church year, rather than Bach's personal preferences, would have determined this.
 As an additional complication, Bach sets similar texts in quite disparate ways, sometimes seeming to be quite contrary to their spirit.
 Occasionally he appears almost satirical, bringing an apparently frivolous approach to serious religious contentions.